Abhipratapsingh123/Attendance_with_face_recognition/README.md

 - Image capture and storage for training
 - Face recognition using the **LBPH algorithm**
 - Attendance logging in Excel format
-- Automated email notifications via SMTP
+- Automated email notifications via Yagmail
 - Modular Python code with structured scripts
 - Version-controlled with Git